randygrolemund/Profitbot-Pro/Miner-SRB/ReadMe.txt

 "intensity" : 0-800, if set to 0 miner will try to find best settings for every video card "worksize" : 1-256, if set, every video card will use this worksize, if not set, using auto detected value "fragments" : 0,1,2,4,8,16,32,64,128 or 9999.
 It can boost your hashrate if you find the right value for your GPU.
 9999 is for the 'old' (v.1.6.8) type.
 "heavy_mode" : 1,2 or 3.
-Method for doing calculations on heavy algos (Heavy, Haven, FreeHaven, Italo, BitTube).
+Method for doing calculations on heavy algos (Heavy, Haven, Swap, Italo, BitTube).
 Default is 1.
 3 is experimental and the fastest, but most unstable.
 "double_threads" : true or false, set it to true for best performance "giveup_limit" : number, how many times to try connecting to a pool before switching to next pool from pools.txt.
 If set to 0 miner will quit and won't retry connecting.
 "timeout" : number - seconds, when is a connection to a pool treated as time out